pods-finance/documentation/options-amm-overview/optionamm/pricing.md

 For more details, check [Trade](functions/trade.md).

-#### 4. Guess new sigma \($$IV_i$$\) and store it in the contract for the next trade.
+#### 4. Guess new IV \($$IV_i$$\) and store it in the contract for the next trade.

 After the trade, the pool's inventory changed, and it represents a new "virtual price."
-This price is used to guess the new sigma after the trade.
-In the next trade, the sigma calculated now will be used to calculate a new price then.
-If you want to deep dive into this topic, check our Find next sigma section.
+This price is used to guess the new IV after the trade.
+In the next trade, the IV calculated now will be used to calculate a new price then.
+If you want to deep dive into this topic, check our Find next IV section.

 ### Pricing Flow